 Residents receive pastoral care and encouragement, empowering them to seek wholeness in their life.

-Veteran youth ministers (5 years of experience) can earn their Master of Arts in Youth Ministry through CYMT’s partnerships with Memphis Theological Seminary and Austin Presbyterian Theological Seminary.
+Veteran youth ministers (5 years of experience) can earn their Master of Arts in Youth Ministry through CYMT’s partnership with Austin Presbyterian Theological Seminary.
 Veteran Youth Ministers do not receive coaching, but receive all the benefits of the CYMT community.

 Phase 1 is comprised of an online application and questionnaire that gives CYMT insights into your theological fit, the clarity of your call, and your practical experience.
 The online application takes 30 – 45 minutes to complete.
 A $50 application fee (or submission of a referral code) is required with your application.
 After submission of the Phase 1 requirements, CYMT will contact you within three business days with a decision about advancement to Phase 2.